The topic of how to read the Bible makes me think of a time in my life when I felt completely overwhelmed and in over my head.

 - Bible Gateway – get any Bible passage in a number of translations.

 - Tecarta Bible – Save highlights and notes, download translations, integrate study Bibles, and more.
 Available on iOS and Android.
+An essential when it comes to how to read the Bible.

 - OpenBible.info – database of scriptures by topic, upvoted by helpfulness.